 Major requirements for Political Science Bachelor of Arts (BA)

-Students take at least one course in each of the four main subfields of the discipline: American Politics (the study of political behavior and institutions in the United States), Comparative Politics (the study of non-US political behavior and institutions), International Relations (the study of relationships between states) and Political Theory (the study of the concepts and values that inform political life).
+Students take at least one course in each of the four main subfields of the discipline: American Politics (the study of political behavior and institutions in the United States), Comparative Politics (the study of non-US political behavior and institutions), International Relations (the study of relationships between states), and Political Theory (the study of the concepts and values that inform political life).
+Students also choose an area of specialization in which they take at least four courses.
+Areas of specialization include the four traditional subfields of the discipline (American Politics, Comparative Politics, International Relations, and Political Theory) or the following thematic specializations:

 1) Democracy and law

 This specialization focuses on the workings of democratic institutions: how they are designed, how they influence political outcomes, and how they perform in different social and historical contexts.
-You will learn how institutions shape individual behavior, how political, economic, and social institutions work together and how political values and ideals are given concrete legal form.
+You will learn how institutions shape individual behavior, how political, economic, and social institutions work together, and how political values and ideals are given concrete legal form.

 2) Political identities and allegiances

 How does who you are – your gender, race, ethnicity, religion, and nationality – matter in politics?
 This specialization examines how individual and group identities are created and how they shape political decisions ranging from how to vote to whether to join a revolution.
-You’ll develop critical thinking, writing and speaking skills and learn how to gather and synthesize information, develop hypotheses, and draw inferences about the causes and consequences of political behavior.
+You’ll develop critical thinking, writing and speaking skills, and learn how to gather and synthesize information, develop hypotheses, and draw inferences about the causes and consequences of political behavior.

 3) Political economy and development